-The Recovery Village Palm Beach has exceptional programs for treating AUD and other substance addictions and co-occurring mental health disorders.
+The Recovery Village Palm Beach at Baptist Health has exceptional programs for treating AUD and other substance addictions and co-occurring mental health disorders.
 If you have concerns about alcohol use in yourself or a loved one and would like to discuss treatment options, please contact us for a confidential discussion with one of our staff.

 Bhat, Pookala; et al. “Alcoholic hallucinosis.”
 Industrial Psychiatry Journal, July-December 2012.
 Accessed July 2, 2019.

 Centers for Disease Control and Prevention.
 “Alcohol and public health: Data and maps.”
 March 29, 2018.
 Accessed July 2, 2019.